 Live Expo & Closing Ceremony

-We will host an in-person "codechella finish-up" between 12pm and 3pm at BioscienceLA where you will be able to put the finishing touches on your projects and then engage with street vendors, creatives, and LA's top funders (including VCs, foundation grant officers, and government representatives).
-If you submit a hackathon project by the submission deadline, you will be invited to present at the live expo that begins at 3pm.
-Judges will choose the top ten teams to present at the closing ceremony where the winners will be announced and prizes will be awarded.
+We will host an in-person "codechella finish-up" between 12pm and 3pm at BioscienceLA where teams will be able to put the finishing touches on their projects and then engage with street vendors, creatives, and LA's top funders (including VCs, foundation grant officers, and government representatives).
+Judges will choose the top teams to present at closing ceremony where the winners will be announced and prizes will be awarded.

 We've gathered hackathon judges who are subject-matter experts and are leading LA's technology revolution.